Do you want to have a nice looking six-pack?

 As a foundation for my breakfast, I always eat oats with plant-based milk.
 On top, I add fruits like apples, bananas or my all time favorite blueberries!
 Furthermore, to increase variety and make it a bit more interesting, you can also add protein powder, coconut flakes or nuts.

 There you go with a healthy, fast and easy prepared breakfast!

 2 – Eat more fruits and vegetables

-As you already know from my last diet, I replaced large amounts of high carb groceries with low carb ones.
-Fruits and vegetables do not only make you feel saturated over a longer period, they indeed benefit your general health.
+As I’ve already mentioned, I replaced large amounts of high carb with low carb foods.
+Fruits and vegetables do not only make you feel more saturated, by the same token they’re indispensable for a healthy body.

 3 – Drink enough water!

-Water is a fundamental foundation for all processes in our body.
-Being hydrated enough not only has positive effects on our metabolism but also burns some extra calories.
+Water is a fundamental foundation for all processes in your body.
+Being hydrated not only has positive effects on our metabolism but also, it burns some extra calories.